micky-2022/micky-2022.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Introduction to Theory of Computation (TA)"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate course"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "Turing Class, Peking University"
-date: 2015-01-01
+date: 2024.3-2024.7
-location: "City, Country"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Grade assignments and provide one-on-one academic support to students.
+Currently compiling a ``Problem Set on Theory of Computation'' as a supplementary learning resource.

 Heading 1
 ======